footballest/fpl_gnn/README.md

 ## Model overview

 The model defined in `src/model.py` uses two **Graph Attention Network** layers.
 The first GAT layer has multiple attention heads to learn different aspects of player interactions, and the second layer outputs a single regression value per node (player).
-PyTorch Geometric provides the `GATConv` layer, which implements the attention mechanism described in the original paper【127110137942256†L474-L490】.
+PyTorch Geometric provides the `GATConv` layer, which implements the attention mechanism described in the original paper.
 During training we minimize mean squared error between predicted and actual FPL points.

 ## Future work